SekaiCTF 2024 challenges

 main()

-We connect to the Funny lfr instance, copy the exploit, and run it there by pasting the following snippet into the shell:
+I connect to the Funny lfr instance, copy the exploit, and run it there by pasting the following snippet into the shell:

 cat > client.py <<EOF

-# script from above goes here
+# script created before goes here

 EOF